thousandlemons/Java-Console-Tree-Builder/README.md

 compile 'io.bretty:console-tree-builder:2.0'
 ```

-## Classes in the Package

-* `PrintableTreeNode` - an interface you your own tree node class must implement
-* `TreePrinter` - a utility class that takes a root tree node and convert the entire tree into a formatted string

 ## Usage Example

+There are multiple ways to print your tree in a string:

+* Make your own tree node class implement the `PrintableTreeNode` interface, or
+* If you wish NOT to modify the source code of your tree node class, a `TreeNodeConverter` object for your tree node class that works as an adapter, or
+* Make use of one of the default implementations of `TreeNodeConverter` for java classes (e.g. `File` class)

 ### By Implementing `PrintableTreeNode` Interface

 First, let's assume you already have a class called `TreeNode` in your project: